NASA-AMMOS/common-workflow-service/install/upgrade/README.md

 # CWS v2.4 Database Upgrade

-#### _Notice: Make sure to use the CWS Version 2.4 installation after using this script for the relevant Database_
+#### _WARNING: Make sure to use the CWS Version 2.4 installation after using this script for the relevant Database_

 ### Purpose: